matthewJamesAbbott/GlassBoxAI-Transformer/README.md

-NOTE: cuda version is rock stable I am working on the opencl version. its passing tests but is timming out on inference thanx for your patience.
+NOTE: cuda version is stable I am working on the opencl version. its passing tests but is timming out on inference thanx for your patience.

 # GlassBoxAI-Transformer